shatskyy/alpha_decay_demo/README.md

 }
 ```

-Each card is a **plain summary** for a parent order: predicted decay (bps), a risk bucket, the top drivers, and suggested tactics/guardrails.
-Even if the regression is noisy, the cards remain useful for **decision support**.
+Each card is a plain summary for a parent order: predicted decay (bps), a risk bucket, the top drivers, and suggested tactics/guardrails.
+Even if the regression is noisy, the cards remain useful for decision support.

 ---